AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 ## Miscellaneous

-How does the Dispatcher determine if a document is up-to-date?
+How does the Dispatcher determine if a document is up to date?
-To determine whether a document is up-to-date, the Dispatcher performs these actions:
+To determine whether a document is up to date, the Dispatcher performs these actions:

 It checks whether the document is subject to auto-invalidation.
-If not, the document is considered up-to-date.
+If not, the document is considered up to date.
 If the document is configured for auto-invalidation, the Dispatcher checks whether it is older or newer than the last change available.
 If it is older, the Dispatcher requests the current version from the AEM instance and replaces the version in the cache.

 ### How does the Dispatcher return documents?